 Our mission is to provide a pathway to college and careers in the STEM fields for traditionally underrepresented students, including African Americans, Native Americans, Hispanic/Latinos, Pacific Islanders and women.
 We will engage students by providing enriching experiences, using exemplary instructional approaches in a variety of science, technology, and engineering related fields through a model of educational excellence and equity.
 We accomplish this through our partnerships with higher education, school districts, industry and businesses, government, community organizations, families, and alumni.

-MESA is a nationally recognized organization that has been supporting students and parents for over 30 years.
-Washington MESA was established in 1982, in four Seattle high schools, serving 88 students.
-Washington MESA serves over 3,500 students through six centers across Washington State: Tacoma, Yakima/Tri-Cities, Spokane, Seattle, First Nations and Southwest Washington.
-Southwest Washington MESA was established in 2004, and began serving students in 2005.
+MESA is a nationally recognized organization for its innovative and effective academic development program that supports STEM education and equity for students.
+Washington MESA was established in 1982, in four Seattle high schools, serving 88 students and has grown to serving over 3,500 students through six centers across Washington State.